-The first is to continue to be vigilant with the basic Covid Hygiene.
+The first is to continue to be vigilant with basic Covid Hygiene.
 This means avoid touching your face and eyes when you are out of the home.
 Also, continue to always wash your hands for at least 20 seconds when returning from outside.
 By remaining vigilant it will help you reduce anxiety around the virus.

-The second is to keep your ‘emotions in the day’ by writing down a to do list of all your deadlines and concerns before we go into the bedroom at night.
+The second is to keep your ‘emotions in the day’ by writing down a to-do list of all your deadlines and concerns before we go into the bedroom at night.
 This list helps you to separate tasks into the urgent and ‘none urgent’.
 Within it have a list of jobs which need to be done the next day.
-Once you have your thoughts down on paper and out of our head it will helps you to contain your thinking and reduce your anxiety.
+Once you have your thoughts down on paper and out of our head it will help you to contain your thinking and reduce your anxiety.
 Don’t forget though if you are awake for more than 20 minutes don’t lie in bed tossing and turning.
-Instead get out of bed and wait until you are tired enough to return to sleep.
+Instead, get out of bed and wait until you are tired enough to return to sleep.

 4. Learn from your positive lockdown experiences

 It’s well known that exercise is proven to help us get to and stay asleep.
 So how did you find exercising outdoors versus the gym perhaps?
-Also, if you were going out to walk more outside to stop yourself going stir crazy how did this work for you?
+Also, if you were going out to walk more outside to stop yourself from going stir crazy how did this work for you?

 Exercising and walking outdoors is a great sleep aid as getting sunlight helps us to sleep better.
 Firstly, sunlight helps us produce Vitamin D which is needed to help us both stay asleep and get deep restful sleep.
 Secondly, sunlight helps to reinforce the distinction between day and night.
 This strengthens the body clock which in turn makes it easier to get to sleep at night.

-Did you start to use relaxation and meditation for the first time to help cope with the anxiety of Covid and the lockdown.
+Did you start to use relaxation and meditation for the first time to help cope with the anxiety of Covid and the lockdown?
 If so, why not continue?
 Also, was the lack of structure and routine unsettling.
 Your brain likes habit and structure, how can you take this forward into a good sleep routine for example?

 5. Create a new, improved, sleep routine

 Following on from this why not try to establish a regular sleep routine, going to bed and waking up at the same time seven days a week?
 Here a tech curfew of stopping use of all tech (including mobile phones) at least an hour before bed is key.
 Use of technology just before bed makes it hard to switch off as it overstimulates our brains.
 It also emits blue light, which is the light which wakes us up.
-Instead wind down with a shower or bath, then read book, and then go to bed.
+Instead, wind down with a shower or bath, then read a book, and then go to bed.

-You can also incorporate your to do list along with some meditation and relaxation exercises in your routine.
+You can also incorporate your to-do list along with some meditation and relaxation exercises in your routine.
 One proven technique is called the 4-7-8 breathing.
 This involves breathing in for 4 seconds, holding for 7, then slowly breathing out for 8 seconds.
 Deep breathing, in particular, mimics the breathing pattern of sleep and helps you to get to sleep more easily as it relaxes you.

 I hope that this 5-step process helps you get a great night’s sleep.
 If you are personally concerned that you aren’t getting enough sleep please get in touch via our email form in the contact section and I will set up a free 10 minute online / phone sleep consultation.

-For those in business who would like wellness and sleep advice as a company I offer online presentations and bespoke courses covering areas from sleep, workstation and postural assessment, nutrition and exercise, and stress management amongst others.
+For those in business who would like wellness and sleep advice as a company, I offer online presentations and bespoke courses covering areas from sleep, workstation and postural assessment, nutrition and exercise, and stress management amongst others.